 WHDC aims to support activities that benefit West Harlem by deploying funds pursuant to the CBA through WHDC’s Grant-Making Program and other activities.
-WHDC’s strategy is to address the needs of West Harlem through project specific collaborations and capacity enhancements of nonprofit organizations and institutions.
+WHDC’s strategy is to address the needs of West Harlem through project specific collaborations with nonprofit organizations and institutions.
 WHDC requires its grantees to meet specified or negotiated measurable goals within WHDC’s vision.
 Funded projects of organizations must be located in, or provide services to Manhattan Community District 9 (MCD9) in West Harlem, bounded as: South to North: from 110th Street to 155th Street; and East to West: from Manhattan, Morningside, St. Nicholas, Bradhurst and Edgecombe Avenues to the Hudson River.

 The CBA contains a list of activities for which its original $76 million, payable over 16 years, may be spent.
 Included are activities to address eight need-categories namely: Arts and Culture, Community Facilities, Education, Workforce and Economic Development, Environment, Historic Preservation and Housing.
 In 2014, WHDC’s board decided to condense these into four categories: Education, Community Facilities, Housing, and Workforce & Economic Development.
 In 2015, WHDC’s Board further prioritized these into Affordable Housing, Education (including youth development), and Workforce & Economic Development.
 The prioritization aims to ameliorate the endemic issues of public school failure, rising unemployment and limited skills, and rising housing costs and displacement.

 In 2018, WHDC’s Board made the decision to shift from two funding cycles per year to one cycle titled Community Benefits Grant Awards.
 WHDC continues to examine the impact of its grant making and thus reserves the right to set new priorities.